Jump right in:

 Overview

-This archive aims to preserve catalog and circular ads for electronic games.
+This archive aims to preserve catalog, circular, and newspaper ads for electronic games.
 These ads show how much games cost when they were new, and how quickly or slowly that price changed as they became older.
 We can compare prices of games across stores and see how different stores pushed different games, and we can directly compare disc and cartridge based game prices.
 The way games are seen and the language used to talk about them has changed significantly over the years, and how stores have tried to entice sales is a good example.
 Some of these have beta or mockup cover art that is not well preserved.
 This can also be fun nostalgia trip back to a time when you used to daydream about what games you hoped you would get for your birthday or Christmas.

-The archive currently has images from 1975 to 2023 including more than 35 different stores.
+The archive currently has images from 1975 to 2024 including more than 40 different stores.
 The ads are organized alphabetically by store on each year page and by page number when applicable.
 When there are multiple catalogs or weeks of circular ads featured within a store section I have ordered them chronologically when possible.
 Sometimes I have had to guess what year the ad was published based on the games featured, please let me know if I have made a mistake.

 You can click the images in the galleries to make them full size, either press the left or right arrow keys or click near the left or right edge to go to the previous or next image, and press escape or click outside of the lightbox to close it.